michaelbromley/heavenly-glory/README.md

  The motions detection is based on a method outlined in (this article by Soundstep)[http://www.adobe.com/devnet/archive/html5/articles/javascript-motion-detection.html] and borrows from an implementation at (ReallyGood/js-motion-detection)[https://github.com/ReallyGood/js-motion-detection].

+## Features

+- Variable sensitivity to motion
+- View the motion detection canvas to see what it sees
+- Real kung fu sounds
+- Feel powerful and cool

 ## Browser Support

 Currently the browsers that support both getUserMedia and Web Audio are Chrome, Firefox and Opera.